September 5, 2019 –

 About This Event

-- The event will be sailed in J/80s using the championship league sailing format
+- The 2019 event will be sailed in J/80s using the championship league sailing format.
+At present, up to twenty teams may be invited.

-- The minimum number of crew for the event shall be three including the helms-person.
+- The number of crew for the event shall be three, four, or five including the helms-person, with weight not to exceed 350 kg (771.2 pounds).

 - 40% Sailor Criteria – How many major events have they competed in the past three years; the number of races in these events, number of attendants